Why Invest?

 First, if you work at a job or run a business (you’re an entrepreneur), you have Earned income.

 I like both dividend stocks and growth stocks for passive income.
 Dividends are the simplest form, you get a check from the stock you own.
-Growth stocks are not as predicable but could have higher up side, think Amazon, or lately Nvidia, but for those you need to sell the gains on the stocks.
-Growth stocks are trick, because I owned both Tesla and NetFlix, but sold for the capital gain way to early.
+Growth stocks are not as predictable but could have a higher upside, think Amazon, or lately Nvidia, but for those you need to sell the gains on the stocks.
+Growth stocks are a trick, because I owned both Tesla and NetFlix, but sold for the capital gain way too early.
 My loss… That is why a good dividend stock or dividend ETF is simpler.

 There are plenty of books out there to motivate you to follow the investing path, books like “The Millionaire Next Door”, half the battle with investing is believing.